 - Introductory activities and resources to introduce the students to the program

-- A whole day fieldwork experience in Millers Point and The Rocks
+- A whole day fieldwork experience in Barangaroo Reserve, Millers Point and The Rocks

-- Follow up activities to enhance History and HSIE skills
+- Follow up activities to enhance History skills

 During the fieldwork day, students will:

-- Visit Barangaroo Point Park to investigate the life of Barangaroo and the traditional Aboriginal culture and history of the area.
+- Visit Barangaroo Reserve to investigate traditional Aboriginal culture and the history of the area.

 - Visit Parbury Ruins, a nearby archaeological site and former home of a convict, to learn about colonial Sydney and the life of convicts.

-- Visit The Rocks Discovery Museum to view artefacts associated with the traditional Aboriginal culture and history of the local Gadigal Aboriginal people.
+- Visit The Rocks Discovery Museum to view artefacts associated with the local Gadigal Aboriginal people, and early colonists.